Video From Seattle Shows Man Driving Car Into Crowd Of Protesters, Shooting Man Who Tried To Disarm Him

 — Jennifer Lee (@JennLeeTV) June 8, 2020

-As the SeattlePI.com report noted, the shooting came after a long day of protesting in the city, which included a heavy police presence.
+As the SeattlePI.com report noted, the shooting incident came after a long day of protesting, which was met by a heavy police presence.

 “Hundreds of protesters were in the crowd, with Seattle police officers and members of the National Guard on the other side of a barricade that has been on the street since last weekend.
 From Capitol Hill to South Seattle, community members had been out all day protesting against racism and police brutality in the wake of the George Floyd killing last month in Minneapolis.”